Snowfall report for Mt. Tsurugi in December 2024 | Winter mountain climbing experience where I turned back at Nishijima Station

 The snow was up to my knees.
 I decided I couldn't go any further and headed back down the mountain.
 Photo taken on December 17, 2024.

-Looking towards the summit from Nishijima Station, we could see that the amount of snow was increasing.
+Looking towards the mountaintop from Nishijima Station, you can see that the amount of snow has increased even further.

-In winter mountains, necessary to make the decision to turn back , so we decided to retreat at Nishijima Station that day.
+In winter mountains,sometimes it's necessary to decide to turn back.
+Ultimately, we decided to retreat at Nishijima Station that day.

 Looking back, I feel that this decision was the right one.

-I had checked online beforehand and was aware that bears live around Mount Tsurugi,
+I had researched online beforehand and was aware that bears inhabit the area around Mt.
+Tsurugi.

 The fact that the population is said to be small was also a psychological reassurance.